 While many orthopaedic treatments, including surgery, address your underlying problem, the therapeutic work you do while you recover can greatly influence your results.
-It’s for this reason that Orthopaedic Associates of Reading, Ltd. offers full physical therapy and occupational services at both its locations in Exeter and West Reading, Pennsylvania.
+It’s for this reason that Orthopaedic Associates of Reading, Ltd. offers full physical therapy and occupational services at both its locations In Exeter and Wyomissing.
+Pennsylvania.
 Under the guidance of our team, you can recover more quickly and strongly, getting you back to your active life.
-To learn more about the therapy services, call or request an appointment using the online scheduler.
+To learn more about the therapy services, call or request an appointment.

 Any time you injure yourself or have a surgery, your soft tissue undergoes a fair amount of trauma.
 As well, leading up to your surgery or treatment, you’ve likely favored the affected area of your body to compensate for your condition.
 All told, you’re often left with a joint or limb that isn’t functioning to capacity or shouldering its responsibility.

 With physical therapy, you strengthen the injured area gradually with an eye toward preventing re-injury.
 The physical therapists also concentrate on restoring your range of motion through stretching exercises.